Programs & Services

 - Classes.
 We offer a variety of classes, including classes about community resources, stress management and hands-on care.

 - Respite Care.
 We can help with problem solving access and finding respite help so the caregiver can take a break.
-The Partners in Caring program may be able to help pay for respite for caregivers of someone with dementia.
+The The Caregiver Respite Program may be able to help pay for respite for caregivers of someone with dementia.

 - Support Groups.
 We offer regularly scheduled support groups to help you cope with the challenges of caregiving.